 You could hand out postcards at trade shows and conferences to create awareness about your business, or you could hand them out during door-to-door sales to offer discounts on select products.
 The key is to make sure the postcards are relevant and interesting so people take a moment to learn more about what you have to offer.

 There are several benefits of using postcards for direct marketing:

 - Can be customized with unique images, messages, and offers

 The main drawback is that it can be difficult to generate a sufficient response if you’re not targeting a niche audience.

-If you want a low-cost way of advertising directly through consumer devices, consider launching an SMS marketing campaign.
+If you want a low-cost way of advertising directly through consumer devices, consider launching an SMS marketing campaign with the help of something like this non-profit mobile messaging software.
 This is a quick and easy way to build trust between you and your customer base—and it’s highly effective if you find the right customers through channels like opt-in forms or content upgrades.

 Companies that offer SMS messaging services, like Drop Cowboy, can be tapped to take care of your viral campaign, where customers and fans share offers and deal with others via social media and receive rewards like discounts and free products.
 These sorts of campaigns work best when the message is short (between 100-200 characters), and has an actionable call to action that includes an end date to attract more responses from consumers who need something casual but urgent enough to motivate them into taking immediate action.

 There are several benefits associated with using SMS marketing:

 - The ability to allow users to opt-out easily by texting “STOP”

 - Messages can be scheduled in advance or even sent on-demand, making it simple and easy to stay connected without having to “beg” for attention.